 What is AboutMyJourney?

-The view from the train window is one of the best things about rail travel, and I often see things out of the window while I am travelling and wonder what they are.
+I often see things out of the window while I am travelling and wonder what they are.
 When friends said the same thing to me, it inspired me to create AboutMyJourney.

-Alternatively, the AboutMyJourney app, available on Google PlayStore, will track your location as you travel, and when you are near something interesting it will pop up with information about it.
+Alternatively, the AboutMyJourney app, available on Google PlayStore, will track your location as you go, and when you are near something interesting it will pop up with information about it.
 It may also have a simple quiz related to what you can see, to entertain you as you travel.
 The rest of the time, it leaves you to use your mobile device for other things, or you can just relax and look at the view from your train window.

 The AboutMyJourney website

 You can follow your journey and find out about the places along the way using the interactive maps in this website.
 Just go to the “The Routes” page (Click HERE), select your route, start the location tracking process, and follow your journey on the map as your location marker updates using geolocation.
 You can click on markers on the map that highlight places along the route and read about them.

 If you don’t have a geolocation capability (GPS or mobile network based) you can still view the maps and click on the places of interest.

 Maps are based on MapsMarkerPro software.
 Copyright applies: https://www.openstreetmap.org/copyright

 If you have an Android mobile device, you can use our app, which will pop up and alert you when you are near somewhere of interest instead of following your route on a map.